 - Independent Tour – If you want the freedom of visiting the ruins your own way (and maybe hitting up a beach or going snorkeling after), then I recommend traveling to Tulum either on a tour you’ve selected yourself or independent of a tour provider.
 Click here to book our top-rated tour from Tulum, or scroll down for the full list of Tulum ruins tours.

-- ADO Bus – If you travel to Tulum without a tour, then keep in mind ADO buses from Cancun and Playa del Carmen go straight to the Tulum Ruins multiple times a day and will drop you off right at the parking lot.
+- ADO Bus – If you travel to Tulum without a tour, then keep in mind ADO buses from Playa del Carmen and Cancun to Tulum go straight to the Tulum Ruins multiple times a day and will drop you off right at the parking lot.

 - Colectivo – Alternatively, if you want to do as the locals, consider taking a Colectivo bus.
 Colectivo’s are basically shared shuttle busses that, while a little less comfortable than a bus, will save you a dime and maybe even give you a story.
 These can be caught any time of day and are certainly a more adventurous option than taking the bus.
 There are Colectivo’s that run from the center of Playa del Carmen direct to the Tulum Ruins, making this one of our top Day Trips from Playa del Carmen.

 The Best Tulum Ruins Tours